Larry Sanger co-founded Wikipedia but no longer associates with it due to its regress into establishment lies and propaganda.

 What happened?

-• Articles can be protected to prevent removal of incorrect information.
+• protection of articles to prevent removal of incorrect information,

-• Reliance on Wikipedia for quick information, influenced by its high search engine rankings.
+• reliance on Wikipedia for quick information due to high search engine rankings, and

-• Centralised control that allows for a singular narrative.
+• centralised control that allows for a single narrative.

 Wikipedia is a mess.